zaners123/datadeerApp/README.md

-# datadeerApp
+# Datadeer.net App

-This is an app I made for my website, DataDeer.net
+This is all the code used for an android app I made for my website, DataDeer.net

+Unique Experiences Created:
-It notifies you when you recieve private notififications (sent from datadeer.net/pchat)
+- It notifies you when you receive private notifications (sent from datadeer.net/pchat)
+- See DataDeer.net/tracker for the other Unique Experience this app gives you

 If you fork it with anything cool, I'll likely merge that, because it needs more features.

-# TODO
-It needs a settings
-Maybe groupchat support